benkeen/birdsearch.org/README.md

 Adding mobile support.
 TODO:
 - Need to track in the JS when you're on a small screen:
     - reset species filter when reduced to small screen [listen to resize event + set...]
-    - on small screen mode, clicking on Locations/Birds should hide the other [state]
 - after search, shouldn't show locations by default.
 - get it working on Safari.
 - check over scenarios where search doesn't do anything.
 - location errors
-- non-english language has width all wonky on locations panel
+- non-english language style fixes
-- Notable results: clean up page.
+- Notable results: clean up page
+- check height of settings panel with button enabled.
+Different locales.

 ### v2.0.0 - Oct 29th, 2016
 New everything!
 New UI, new code.
 Rewritten in React, Redux with a node backend.